DynamicsLantern/DynamicsDataToolkitPowerShellDocumentation/README.md

 	-EntityDataFilesPath $edPath
 ```

 **Cmdlet** `Import-DynamicsData` import data from Dynamics 365 instance based on the fetch xml steps provided in the job xml file or it can import data from the entity data files which is the output of the `Export-DynamicsData`.
 EntityDataFilesPath is the path to directory where `.xml` data files are exported.
+Optional Switch Parameter DrawTree `-DrawTree` will draw batch in tree structure.

 Example: